Labor and Birth at Home

 When your baby arrives, we continue to monitor the well-being of both you and your baby, all while your little one is in your arms.
 This is a time for you and your family to bond and snuggle.
 In addition to keeping a close eye on you and your baby during the immediate postpartum, we also clean up, start a load of laundry and make sure you are fed.
 We conduct a thorough head-to-toe newborn exam including weight, length and head circumference.
 We also fill out the birth certificate, offer newborn procedures with full informed choice, and give you a keepsake birth certificate with footprints.
 We help you get started with breastfeeding and when everyone is stable, we tuck you all into bed.

 Rosehip midwives place the safety and well being of the birthing person and baby above all.
 Sometimes, this means that we need to transfer care.
 We work hard to cultivate relationships with hospital based providers so that hospital transports are as smooth as possible.
 We take time during prenatal care to discuss why a transfer of care might be necessary and what that transfer might look like so that everyone feels prepared.
 In the event of a transport, we provide continuity of care as your advocate and support person and continue all of your postpartum care.

 Why have a home birth?

-- Freedom to eat and drink to maintain energy for the hard work of labor.
+- Freedom to eat and drink to maintain energy for the hard work of labor

-- Labor is allowed to progress at its own unique pace.
+- Labor is allowed to progress at its own unique pace

-- Choice of water birth.
+- Choice of laboring and/or birthing in water

-- Family togetherness – siblings can be present.
+- Family togetherness – siblings are welcome

-- Breastfeeding is supported.
+- Breastfeeding is supported